Sue Johnston: Career

 In August 2025, it was announced Johnston would reprise her role of Sheila Grant as part of the 30th anniversary celebrations of Hollyoaks in a special crossover episode with Brookside.
+In 2026 she starred in BBC1's Ann Droid, a situation-comedy co-written by and starring Diane Morgan.

 Personal life

 Johnston is a supporter of the Labour Party and has been an outspoken gay rights campaigner.
 She is a supporter of Liverpool F.C. and St Helens R.F.C.

 In 1967, she married her first husband Neil Johnston and became pregnant at the age of 24.
 She suffered a miscarriage shortly after and the couple later divorced, but she kept his surname as her professional name.
 She has one son, Joel, from her second marriage to David Pammenter.
 She has two grandchildren.

 Johnston is staunchly opposed to smoking.
 She quit smoking in 1978, but had to smoke low-tar cigarettes while playing the role of Barbara in The Royle Family.

+In 1970, Johnston was sexually attacked at the age of 27.
+Her experiences inspired a Brookside storyline, where Johnson's character Sheila Grant was raped.

 In 1989, Johnston, assisted by Lesley Thomson, published her first book, a memoir titled Hold on to the Messy Times.
 In 2011, she published another memoir titled Things I Couldn't Tell My Mother.

-In 1970, Johnston was sexually attacked at the age of 27 which inspired her storyline in Brookside as Sheila Grant, where she was raped.

-In her autobiography, Things I Couldn't Tell My Mother, she states that she was originally going to be called Margaret Jane Wright, after her mother and grandmother, but her father thought that it would be best to call her Susan.
+In Things I Couldn't Tell My Mother, she states that she was originally going to be called Margaret Jane Wright, after her mother and grandmother, but her father thought that it would be best to call her Susan.

-She is distantly related to horse trainer Mark Prescott, via her maternal line, as discovered by ITV's DNA Journey; aired 16 October 2024.
+She is distantly related to horse trainer Mark Prescott, via her maternal line, as discovered by ITV's DNA Journey which was broadcastt on 16 October 2024.
 His grandfather, one of their relatives in common, was Conservative Member of Parliament William Prescott.